 The day was cool, dry, with beautiful blue skies.
 Few cars were in the parking area, and I was looking forward to a great day out in the White Mountains – my plan was to climb both Hancocks, but traversing them in a counter-clockwise sense this time.

-Soon I began to see snow!
+But soon I began to see snow!
 I was still fairly low in elevation, so seeing snow at this point in the hike made me nervous, and thankful that I had brought my “Yak-Trax” for traction on ice:

 However, the first few hours were OK.
 I was able to avoid the “monorails” – long tracks of ice that are formed by people walking, and packing down, snow in the winter.
 These freeze solid, and last long into spring.
 Here’s one I could easily avoid, they would be impossible to navigate higher up, where the forest closed in and the mountain became steep!: